btdowner/Minecraft-Server/README.md

 **Prerequisites**
 -----------------
- A mini PC with a Quad-core processor, 4GB of RAM, a 10 GB SSD, and a NIC capable of at least 5 Mbps.
+1. A mini PC with a Quad-core processor, 4GB of RAM, a 10 GB SSD, and a NIC capable of at least 5 Mbps.
-A Server Operating System
+2. A Server Operating System
-A Hypervisor
+3. A Hypervisor
-Minecraft Server files
+4. Minecraft Server files
+5. USB drive
-A Mojang account and license to play Minecraft: Bedrock Edition
+6. A Mojang account and license to play Minecraft: Bedrock Edition